sparkstj/sparkstj.github.io2/_pages/about.md

 My research focuses on perceiving the world from understanding the foreground events to the creation of the 3D background.

 Currently, I'm working on topics including but not limited to:
-- 3D Scene Creation from Limited View
+- 3D Scene Creation from Limited View,
-- Action Localization and Detection in Videos
+- Action Localization and Detection in Videos.

 I'm open to potential collaborations, please feel free to drop me an email if interested.
 <!-- generally lie in Computer Vision and Machine Learning, with a specific focus on 3D Content Creation and Video Understanding. -->